← Back to Topics

 The pod name order-service-7d4f9c8b6-m4l1c follows the controller-managed pattern exactly, but the username is jane, the userAgent is kubectl, and the requestURI includes fieldManager=kubectl-client-side-apply.

-A pod created via a raw HTTP call to the API server, using curl or any other HTTP client, produces the same kind of audit event.
+A pod created via a raw HTTP call to the API server produces the same kind of audit event.
 The difference is in the userAgent and requestURI fields.

 {